r2bapps/BaseProject/README.md

 Main functionality
 ------------------
 **Base Application**:
-* Load config constants as debug, show logs, use tracker, use fake data, ...
+* Load config constants as debug, show logs, use tracker, use fake data, use encryption, ...
 * Used as singleton and main manager to get other managers as tracker, db manager, ...

 **Base Activity**: